Fedir Danylak: Early life and education

-Danylak was born on the 2nd of September 1955 in the village of Pukiv, in the Ukrainian SSR of the Soviet Union (in present-day Ivano-Frankivsk Oblast, western Ukraine).
-As a child, he showed an early interest in dance and choreography, performing shows for the local population.
-In 1972, he enrolled at the Kalush School of Culture (now Kalush College of Culture and Arts) to study dance professionally under the mentorship of Maria Lyashkevych, an experienced performer and instructor.
+Danylak was born on September 2, 1955 in Pukiv, Ukrainian SSR (present-day Ivano-Frankivsk Oblast, western Ukraine).
+As a child, he studied basic choreography and performed for the local population.

+In 1972, he enrolled at the Kalush School of Culture (now Kalush College of Culture and Arts) to study dance professionally under Maria Lyashkevych, an experienced performer and instructor.

 After graduating from the Kalush School in 1976, Danylak began his career as a choreographer by joining the Hutsul Ensemble of Song and Dance, a professional Ukrainian ensemble based at the Ivano-Frankivsk Regional Philharmonic.
 He met his future wife, Hrystyna, in Ivano-Frankivsk.

-Danylak continued his studies in 1978 by enrolling at the Kyiv State Institute of Culture, where he earned a diploma in choreography and undertook advanced dance courses.
+Danylak continued his studies in 1978 at the Kyiv State Institute of Culture.
+There, he earned a diploma in choreography and took advanced dance courses.

 Career in Ukraine

 Upon completing his second period of higher education in 1982, Danylak accepted a position as a professor of choreography at the Kalush School of Culture.
-His appointment coincided with a renewed interest in Ukrainian traditions as the Ukrainian independence movement gained momentum.
+He was appointed during a period when Ukrainian cultural traditions were gaining renewed attention.
 Influenced by this activity and his mentor Lyashkevych's interest in traditional dance, Danylak began developing choreography based on traditional practices.

 Danylak became the first mentor in Kalush to teach the discipline of "Ukrainian Dance," with a particular focus on the dances of ethnographic groups in the Carpathian region.
 His syllabus became a permanent fixture of the school's curriculum.
-Danylak also founded one of the first Ukrainian folk dance ensembles, "Merezhyvo", which served as an extension of the Kalush College.
+Danylak founded one of the first Ukrainian folk dance ensembles, "Merezhyvo," which served as an extension of the Kalush College.
+Danylak was hired to perform in an amateur ensemble, Pokuttya, in the nearby city of Kolomyia.
+Danylak performed with the Pokuttya ensemble in Kolomyia.
 As of 2021, Merezhyvo remains active.
-Danylak was also hired to perform in an amateur ensemble, Pokuttya, in the nearby city of Kolomyia.
-Being part of the ensemble Pokuttya also allowed Danylak to perform on the international stage.

 Career in Canada

 In late 1996, Danylak and his family immigrated to Toronto, Canada.
 The city's Ukrainian community enabled Danylak to continue his career as a teacher and choreographer.
-In his first year, Danylak taught Ukrainian dance at several Ukrainian dance schools in the Toronto area.
+In his first year in Toronto, Danylak taught Ukrainian dance at Ukrainian dance schools.
 His work with Vesnianka and the Academy of Ukrainian Dance provided him with experience teaching within the Ukrainian diaspora.

-Elmbank
+Teaching career

 According to Canadian education standards, Danylak's university diploma from Ukraine was considered equivalent to a bachelor's degree from the University of Toronto.
-Despite this, Danylak still chose to pursue teaching.
-With support from his friends and family, he began as a substitute teacher at the Toronto District School Board, eventually earning an Ontario College of Teachers diploma, which allowed him to become a fully qualified teacher in Ontario.
-He undertook specialised coursework and, in time, became a fully qualified special education teacher.
+He worked as a substitute teacher at the Toronto District School Board, eventually earning an Ontario College of Teachers diploma, which allowed him to become a fully qualified teacher in Ontario.
+He undertook specialized coursework and, in time, became a fully qualified special education teacher.
 With support from Lesa Semsecen, then a vice principal at Toronto's Elmbank Junior Middle Academy, he was hired as a special education teacher at the school.